bcjordan/dashboard/README.md

 ## Submitting Pull Requests

-If you do not have repository privileges, you can [create a fork and issue a pull request](https://help.github.com/articles/using-pull-requests) from it.
+Contributors should follow the GitHub [fork-and-pull model](https://help.github.com/articles/using-pull-requests) to submit pull requests into this repository.

-1. Checkout a new branch for a new feature
+1. On your fork, either push to your own finished branch or checkout a new branch for your feature
     - `git checkout -b branch_name`
-2. Develop the new feature and push the changes to **your** repository
+2. Develop the new feature and push the changes to **your** fork and branch
     - `git add YYY`
     - `git commit -m "ZZZ"`
     - `git push origin branch_name`
-3. Go to the GitHub repository
+3. Go to the dashboard GitHub page
     - [https://github.com/code-dot-org/dashboard](https://github.com/code-dot-org/dashboard)
-4. Click on the "Pull Request" link, and send out a PR for others to review.
+4. Click on the "Pull Request" link, look over your diff, and submit it to others to review.
+    - For bonus points, include screenshots.
+Command + Ctrl + Shift + 4 in OS X lets you copy a screen selection to your clipboard, which GitHub will let you paste right into the description